Blog — Hirschen, fine hotel in the Bregenzerwald

 2023/24 - a new era begins

-The next phase of renovations is pending, starting with the rooms in the historic inn Hirschen.
-In the former "Hirschenau", the iconic bathing house is being created - an architectural gem and reminiscence of the bathing facility from 1882.
-Two relaxation rooms, professional treatments, two saunas, and a 15-meter pool provide relaxation in the new spa.
+The next phase of renovations is about to start, beginning with the rooms in the historic Gasthof Hirschen.
+In the former “Hirschenau,” the iconic bathing house is being created - an architectural jewel and reminiscence of the bathing establishment from 1882.
+Two relaxation rooms, professional treatments, two saunas, and a 15-meter pool will ensure relaxation in the new spa.

 The bathing house - planned in 2024 in the iconic style by the NONA architects

-From the rooms in the Wälderhaus, modern suites are created, and from the large seminar room, the “one and only”- bathrobe bar.
-The exercise room for yoga and workout and next to it, the meeting room for meetings or home office are established.
+In the Wälderhaus, the rooms will be turned into modern suites, and from the large seminar room will emerge the “the one and only” bathrobe bar.
+The training room for yoga and workout and next door the meeting room for meetings or home office will be created.

 The rooftop loft in the attic of the Wälderhaus